choria-io/website/blog/content/post/2020/03/26/nats_patterns_4.md

 That's a basic starting block for shipping the file, every time this starts it reads the file and sends it's entire contents and then follows it forever - even through log rotations.
 It's not perfect, but it's a start, we don't want to get lost in details of file tailing here (remember, use an off the shelf tool for real).

-You can test this by running the binary using `SHIPPER_FILE=/var/log/system.log SHIPPER_SUBJECT="shipper" NATS_URL="localhost:4222" ./producer` and using `nats sub shipper` to verify it works.
+You can test this by running the binary using `SHIPPER_FILE=/var/log/system.log SHIPPER_SUBJECT=shipper NATS_URL=localhost ./producer` and using `nats sub shipper` to verify it works.

 ## Consuming log lines